A Caratheodory theorem for the bidisk via Hilbert space methods: Principal results

 When any of these conditions hold the nontangential limit

 exists and is positive, and \beq \eta= \ph'(\tau) = \al \bar\tau \omega. \eeq \black Furthermore, for all $\la\in\D$,

 \end{theorem} G. Julia \cite{ju20} proved inequality (\ref{jul7}) under the hypothesis that $\ph$ has a Taylor expansion of the form $\ph(\la)=\omega +\eta(\la-\tau) + \zeta(\la-\tau)^2+o((\la-\tau)^2)$ (where $|\omega|=1$) valid for $\la\in\D$.
 C. Carath\'eodory \cite{car29} identified the correct condition (A), and proved the remaining assertions.
-Proofs may be found in \cite{car54, sar93}, chapters VI and I respectively.
+Proofs may be found in \cite{car54, sar94}, chapters I and VI respectively.